![]() |

 Each TOPP test consists of:

-• A line to add a dependency of the FuzzyDiff call on the actual executable call (so they get executed after each other).
+.ini file).
+FuzzyDiff call that compares the temporary output file of the last call and a reference test output that you have to provide.
+FuzzyDiff call on the actual executable call (so they get executed after each other).
 Use e.g., ctest -V -R IDMapper to only test tests that include the regex IDMapper (-V is just verbose).
 Make sure to build the IDMapper and IDMapper_test executable after it is edited. ctest does not have any automatic dependency on the timestamps of the executables.
+See <OpenMS>/src/tests/topp/CMakeLists.txt for examples.

 Write a test to every new class added to OpenMS.